resibots/limbo/docs/tutorials/quick_start.rst

 See the :ref:`Framework guide <framework-guide>`

-Edit the Eval function to define the function that you want to optimized
+Edit the "Eval" function to define the function that you want to optimized
 -------------------------------------------------------------------------

 ::

   $EDITOR exp/test.cpp

-Build your experimental
+Build your experiment
 -----------------------

 ::

   ./waf --exp test

-Run your experimental
+Run your experiment
 -----------------------
 ::